any-docs/css/content/guides/filter_effects/using/index.md

 ### Blurring an image

-Just like the {{cssxref("filter-function/blur", "blur()")}} filter function applies a Gaussian blur to the elements on which it is applied, the SVG {{SVGElement("feGaussianBlur")}} filter element can also be used to blur content.
+Just like the `blur()` filter function applies a Gaussian blur to the elements on which it is applied, the SVG {{SVGElement("feGaussianBlur")}} filter element can also be used to blur content.

-In both the cases, the blur radius value, specified as a {{cssxref("&lt;length&gt;")}} in CSS and as a pixel equivalent {{cssxref("&lt;number&gt;")}} in SVG, defines the value of the standard deviation to the Gaussian function.
+In both the cases, the blur radius value, specified as a `&lt;length&gt;` in CSS and as a pixel equivalent `&lt;number&gt;` in SVG, defines the value of the standard deviation to the Gaussian function.
 In other words, it defines the number of pixels on the screen that blend into each other; a larger value creates more blur.

 The [`<filter>`](/en-US/docs/Web/SVG/Reference/Element/filter)'s {{SVGAttr("stdDeviation")}} attribute accepts up to two values enabling creating more complex blur values.
 To create an equivalent blur, we include one value for `stdDeviation`: